A shortage of Catholic priests is why the largest congregation in the U.S. is so big

 QUINTANILLA: He says St. Charles was envisioned to combat that issue.

-BRENNAN: This was an attempt on that practical level to create a place where I hope we could have a number of services without really diminishing the health and well-being of our priests.
+BRENNAN: This is an attempt on that practical level to create a place where we could have a number of services without really diminishing the health and well-being of our priests.

 MARK GRAY: There's not a lot of encouragement anymore.
 Fewer tend to choose that path in life.